 What we had in the way of food was salt pork, a sack of flour, sugar, beans and peas, sometimes dry milk, lots of tea, 1 gallon (about 5 litres) of 96% alcohol and tincture of iodine.
 The last two things were, like matches, many times a condition of life.

-Bait for the traps was ample when you needed meat, you just to took the Winchester and shot a moose or a deer.
+Bait for the traps was ample, When you needed meat, you just took the Winchester and shot a moose or a deer.
 If you wanted fish you set a net in the lake and then had food both for yourself and the dogs plus bait the traps.

 Yes, very down would be to tell you, but really, so have I abandoned the subject, which of course applies to Swedish conditions.

-When asked how many children he fathered, I received a reply with a twinkle in his corner of the eye, 64 children that I know of but probably there are many more and they are all happy when we meet.
+When asked how many children he fathered, I received a reply with a twinkle in the corner of his eye, 64 children that I know of but probably there are many more and they are all happy when we meet.

-I was even offered to choose me a companion of one of his daughters, but as I saw and knew that most of the time a mix between white and native was unfortunate.
+I was even offered to choose a companion for one of his daughters, but as I saw and knew that most of the time a mix between white and native was unfortunate.

-Needless to say that there were some Skellef tea hours together before my bus went down to the states and New York.
-The most powerful impression from this trip was Niagara Falls, a memory for life.
+Needless to say there were some Skellef tea hours together before my bus went down to the States and New York.
+The most powerful impression from this trip was Niagara Falls, a memory of life.

-In June 1936, I came home to Ersmark again after seven years' residence in Canada.
-I never regreted that I travelled.
+In June 1936, I came home to Ersmark again after seven years of residence in Canada.
+I never regret that I travelled.
 Partly because the times were so bad in Sweden when I left, and secondly, you had to, of course, learn a lot in those years to fend for yourself.
 Besides, I made a sum of approximately $3000.00, which is certainly not done in Sweden in the early '30s.

 Trade union in 1937 was a breakthrough year for the labour movement in Ersmark.
-Then was formed the Dept. of Forestry.
+Then, the Dept. of Forestry.
 Its first chairman was A. Westerlund.
 Well, we were 10-12% from the beginning, but several were added.
 That it aroused indignation in some people who controlled the village was of course completely understandable.
 We were threatened that we would be without a job was quite natural.

-But we fought on and, after a few years I got a confession by one who from the beginning was among those who threatened us most, "for us it was happy a union was formed, there was more order of work and pricing."
+But we fought on and, after a few years I got a confession from one who from the beginning was among those who threatened us most, "For us, it was happy a union was formed, there was more order of work and pricing."
 That was a statement that must rejoice a working heart.